fran-00/Gila/README.md

         pip install -r requirements.txt

-Now you need an OpenAI API Key and a Google API Key.
+Now you need an OpenAI, Google and Cohere API Keys.
 Once you got them, store them on a *.env* file like this:

         OPENAI_API_KEY="XXXXXXX"
         GOOGLE_API_KEY="XXXXXXX"
+        COHERE_API_KEY="XXXXXXX"

 Put this file inside ai folder and you're ready!
 Run the program: